Who are Some of the Most Famous Alcoholics?

-My story is the no different from many other alcoholism stories, but it's the one I know best.
+My story is the no different from many other famous alcoholics, but it's the one I know best.
 So here goes...

 ...I was a kid much like any other.
 At least on the outside.

 Although inside I had a nagging feeling that I wasn't like other kids.
 I found it very difficult to mix and tended to spend time on my own.

 My life was in my head.
 Dreams of greatness, of being elsewhere.
 A typical trait of the alcoholic personality

 My teachers thought me strange and packed me off to an educational psychologist(at age 5).